perkolatoriji/vagrant/README.md

   7.- all the infra must be registered and monitored via prometheus/grafana.

-  8.- the infrastructure must be inmutable, and recorded in git.
+  8.- the infrastructure must be inmutable, and recorded in git, IaC - Infrastructure as Code.

+  9.- the infrastructure will be documented using diagrams, DaC - Documentation as Code.

 #